NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Extraplanar Supplication.md

 You call upon divine power to place a benediction upon your allies or a malediction upon your foes.
-Choose either [[Bless|Bless]] or [[3-Rules/Character Building/Spells/B/Bane|Bane]].
+Choose either [[Spells/Bless|Bless]] or [[Spells/Bane|Bane]].
 You can cast the chosen spell once per day as a 1st-rank divine innate spell.

 *Source: Pathfinder Player Core*
 *ORC*